aoog-umbc/rtsos-public/README.md

 IRH=1-8 where RH(IRH)=(/0.30,0.50,0.70,0.75,0.80,0.85,0.90,0.95/).
 Ziauddin Ahmad, Bryan A. Franz, Charles R. McClain, Ewa J. Kwiatkowska, Jeremy Werdell, Eric P. Shettle, and Brent N. Holben, "New aerosol models for the retrieval of aerosol optical thickness and normalized water-leaving radiances from the SeaWiFS and MODIS sensors over coastal regions and open oceans," Appl.
 Opt.
 49, 5545-5560 (2010)

+For ocean simulations, ocean inherent optical properties are documented in Zhai et al., (2017, 2018, 2022).

 References:
 Zhai, P., Hu, Y., Trepte, C. R., Lucker, P. L. (2009).
 A vector radiative transfer model for coupled atmosphere and ocean systems based on successive order of scattering method.
 Optics express, 17(4), 2057-2079.